hmrc/hmrc.github.io/app/engineering-principles/iterative-approach.md

 - Work with stakeholders to help them understand the opportunities to release an MVP that can be incremented.
 - Ensure that you have repeatable, automated build pipelines that include appropriate automated tests.
+- Build, test and deploy small changes frequently to reduce risk and deliver value to end user often.
+- Observe user behaviour and the impact of changes, and use this to inform future iterations.
+- Optimise for short feedback cycles that allow you to adapt as you learn more about your users.
+- Make use of public and private beta releases to gain feedback from real users, early.
 - Reduce the reliance upon end-to-end testing by building confidence early through faster, cheaper means of testing including automation.
 - Support stakeholders in identifying, understanding, mitigating or accepting the risks of each release.